Lixqa/lixqa-api-client/README.md

-# Lixqa API Client Generator
+# Lixqa API Client

+> **Note**: This is a "private" framework for internal use in Lixqa's projects and is not intended for the public.
+Documentation is minimal and the project is still unstable.

 A TypeScript API client generator for Lixqa APIs.
 This tool automatically generates a fully-typed TypeScript client from your API schema.